 To facilitate submission of forest C estimates from scientific studies to EFDB, we develop and document a process for semi-automated data submission from the Global Forest C database (ForC v4.0), which is the largest compilation of ground-based forest C estimates.
 We then assess the data currently available through ForC and provide recommendations for improving forest data collection, analysis, and reporting.

-As of March 2024, ForC contained ~19316 independent records relevant to EFDB, 1068 of which had been submitted and posted to EFDB.
+As of August 2024, ForC contained ~19286 records potentially relevant to EFDB, 1068 of which had been submitted and posted to EFDB.
 These represented 19% of the total EFDB records for forest land.
 Records were unevenly distributed across variables and geographic regions.
 37% of ForC records reviewed could not be submitted because the original publication lacked required information.

 In the future, ground-based forest C estimates should target gaps in the record, and studies should ensure that they report all information necessary for inclusion in EFDB.
 Given that climate change is rapidly impacting the world’s forests, timely reporting of recent estimates will be critical to accurate forest C inventories.